Leandro-Gertrudes/RayTracingEngine/README.md

 4. **How does it look?** — the final color is computed using ambient, diffuse, and specular components
 5. **Does it reflect?** — if the surface has reflectivity > 0, a new reflected ray is cast recursively

 This process naturally produces effects like **hard shadows**, **specular highlights**, and **mirror-like reflections** that are difficult or expensive to fake in rasterization pipelines.
-The tradeoff is that it is computationally heavy — which is why miniRT parallelizes rendering with threads.
+The tradeoff is that it is computationally heavy, which is why miniRT parallelizes rendering with threads.

 ---